Q&A: Canary Savage Girardeau Cert ’55 and Cassondra (Cassie) Dietrick ’19

 What advice would you give to recent graduates?

-GIRARDEAU: Accept that your superior training, taught by physicians from the School of Medicine, has given you the tools you’ll need to be a successful leader; leadership skills that are essential to a successful nursing career.
+GIRARDEAU: Accept that your superior training, taught by nursing faculty and School of Nursing, has given you the tools you’ll need to be a successful leader; leadership skills that are essential to a successful nursing career.

 DIETRICK: Use your degree to help improve the lives of others, keep challenging yourself and doing your research to improve the lives of your patients.

 Who was your favorite instructor at the School of Nursing?
 Why?